Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 Comparing our results with experimental observation allows us to estimate the spatial anisotropy of $t'$ in the real material.
-If we interpolate the above empirical curve to the experimental observed value of the peak shift in our LSCO sample, the expected anisotropy is $\Delta_{t'}=2.3\%$.
+If we interpolate the above empirical curve to the experimental observed value of the peak shift in our LSCO sample, the expected anisotropy is $\Delta_{t'}=2.3(1)\%$.
 This estimation of $\Delta_{t'}$ depends somewhat on the value of $t'$.
-For $t'=-0.3t\sim -0.1t$, if we assume the peak shift follows the same quadratic form, the estimated $\Delta_{t'}$ can vary between $1.8\% \sim 3.6\%$, which is pretty close to the prediction ($\Delta_{t'}\gtrsim1.5\%$) from previous studies \cite{Yamase2000, *Yamase2003}.
+For $t'=-0.3t\sim -0.1t$, if we assume the peak shift follows the same quadratic form, the estimated $\Delta_{t'}$ can vary between $1.8\% \sim 3.6\%$, which is pretty close to the prediction ($\Delta_{t'}\gtrsim1.5\%$) from previous studies \cite{Yamase2000, Yamase2003}.
+Note that $\Delta_{t'}$ has not been determined experimentally yet, even with advanced spectroscopic techniques such as \gls*{ARPES}.
+This could be due to its small effect on the band structure.
+Additionally, the presence of the structural twinning may further obscure the interpretation of such measurements.

 We can estimate the energy scale of the tilted stripes.
 The difference between the hopping integral for the two diagonal directions is $|2t'\Delta_{t'}|$.
 Taking $\Delta_{t'} = 0.023$, $t'=-0.2t$, and $t=0.43$~eV \cite{Hybertsen1990,Pavarini2001}, we have $|2t'\Delta_{t'}|= 4.0$~meV$\sim46$~K. This is consistent with the temperature range where the \textit{Y}-shift can be clearly detected with neutron scattering.
 At higher temperatures, thermal broadening may obscure the small shift of the peak positions.